CasperDash/casperdash-mobile-wallet/README.md

 ## Requirements

-Node 14 or greater is required.
+Node 14 or 15 required.
 Development for iOS requires a Mac and Xcode 10 or up, and will target iOS 11 and up.

 You also need to install the dependencies required by React Native.
 Go to the [React Native environment setup](https://reactnative.dev/docs/environment-setup), then select `React Native CLI Quickstart` tab.